-The Children’s Reading Foundation’s research, messaging, tools and programs spread nationwide to help children nationwide read on grade level by the end of third grade and develop the required skills for a successful school career.
+The Children’s Reading Foundation’s research, messaging, tools, and programs spread nationwide to help children read on grade level by the end of third grade and develop the required skills for a successful school career.

-This tutoring program trains volunteers to tutor struggling readers in first, second and third grade.
+This tutoring program trains volunteers to tutor struggling readers in first, second, and third grades.
 Supplemental reading sessions help students improve literacy skills, so they avoid falling behind at the beginning of their education.

-The READY! for Kindergarten school readiness program is launched to engage parents and caregivers of children from birth to age 5 in pre-kindergarten developmental activities.
-READY! workshops provide parents and caregivers with the knowledge, tools and techniques to be the most effective teachers they can be to nurture a child’s learning, so they have skills necessary on day one of kindergarten.
+The READY! for Kindergarten school readiness program is launched to engage parents and caregivers of children from birth to age five in pre-kindergarten learning and development activities.
+READY! workshops provide parents and caregivers with the knowledge, tools, and techniques to be the most effective teachers they can be to nurture a child’s learning, so they have skills necessary on day one of kindergarten.

-The book details easy to replicate and proven methods to assure student achievement in reading and math, including establishing The Children’s Reading Foundation community chapters and READY! for Kindergarten programs.
-Annual Growth, Catch Up Growth can be purchased from the Products & Resources page.
+The book details easy-to-replicate and proven methods to ensure student achievement in reading and math, including establishing The Children’s Reading Foundation community chapters and READY! for Kindergarten programs.
+Annual Growth, Catch-Up Growth can be purchased from the Products & Resources page.

 2009 - Independent Research Proves READY!
 Makes a Difference